chiralos/onomata-src/C-heapless/README.md

 ## Architecture

-How can you implement first-class functions and dynamic strings in a memory-safe environment without a heap ?
+How can you implement first-class functions and runtime-sized strings in a memory-safe environment without a heap ?
 Memcpy.
 Lots of memcpy.

 The system works in a single block of RAM, with an upward growing